RKelln/5-directions/data_in_practice/companion.md

 For video datasets you may be required to export the video into individual images and then process those.

+### Cleaning Labels

+If your project involves labelled images, then, even when using existing datasets, you'll run into problems with improperly labelled images.

+[CleanLab](https://github.com/cleanlab/cleanlab) is opensource software designed to help find and correct bad labels, but requires some experience installing and running Python software.

 ## Existing Image datasets

 There are wealth of existing image datasets.
 Beyond [ImageNet](http://image-net.org/), the grandmother of labelled image datasets (which is currently undergoing improvements) there are Google's [Open Images](https://storage.googleapis.com/openimages/web/index.html) and Microsoft's [COCO](https://cocodataset.org/) dataset.
 The [LAION](https://laion.ai/) image-text pair datasets are recent open source (non-profit) community-led efforts.